 Research Ethics British Columbia (REBC) has launched a training webinar for the Provincial Research Ethics Platform (PREP): Navigating Harmonized Research Ethics.
 This webinar is designed to support Researchers through the Harmonized Research Ethics process.
 August 2022

-Health Canada updated their recent Notice: Period reduced for keeping clinical trial records for drugs and natural health products.
+Health Canada Notice: Period reduced for keeping clinical trial records for drugs and natural health products.
 The notice previously stated that the change in record retention applied only to trials authorized in the last 15 years.
 It now states that it is for any trials previously approved that still had on-going record retention requirements.
+April 2022

 Important COVID-19 Notice: Clinical Trials and Health Research Operations at Island Health

 Island Health research is focused on reducing risks for research participants and the public, and on proactively ensuring that resources are prioritized and available to support the COVID-19 response.

 For information regarding Research at Island Health and COVID-19, please go to Conduct Research with Island Health.

 For current information regarding COVID-19, Research Ethics, Operational Review, and Compliance please go to COVID-19 and Research Ethics & Compliance.